ACMElabUvic/OSM_2023-2024/README.md

 -   [**OSM_covariates_merged_2021_2022_2023.csv**]{style="color: #7B0F17;"}; contains cleaned HFI and land cover data from LUs sampled in 2021-2022, 2022-2023, and 2023-2024 (*Note these have not been grouped yet*)

--   **OSM_deployment_2021.csv**; contains cleaned deployment start and end dates for all camera sites sampled in 2021-2022, including information about camera failures (early ends, datetime malfunctions).

--   **OSM_deployment_2022.csv**; contains cleaned deployment start and end dates for all camera sites sampled in 2023-2024, including information about camera failures (early ends, datetime malfunctions).

--   **OSM_deployment_2023.csv**; contains cleaned deployment start and end dates for all camera sites sampled in 2023-2024, including information about camera failures (early ends, datetime malfunctions).

 -   [**OSM_ind_det_2021.csv**]{style="color: #7B0F17;"}; contains independent detections for species detected on cameras from LUs sampled in 2021-2022

 -   [**OSM_ind_det_2022.csv**]{style="color: #7B0F17;"}; contains independent detections for species detected on cameras from LUs sampled in 2022-2023